rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 ![Little doggy woggy source]({{site.url}}/img/doggysrc.png)

 Not bad for a totally random algorithm.
-I let it run for about 1-2 minutes before stopping it.
-(In the real code, I had it take a 0.5 second break after each set of lines so browser wouldnt kill the script, so its not 1-2 mins of straight computation).
+I let it run for about a minute or two before stopping it.
 Here's some things I learned from implementing this simple algorithm:

 * It didn't actually complete.
 It only drew 1403 lines before I stopped it.
-The random search method drew lots of lines initially but slowed down around the ~1000 mark, suggesting that I could likely improve the sampling function.
+The random search method drew lots of lines initially but slowed down around the ~1000 mark.
+As it only did ~1400 lines in about a minute, I'd say we have quite a few optimizations we could make.

 * Even though there's only 1403 lines, which represents a tiny fraction of the information in the image, the dog is still recognizable for the most part.
 This means we probably don't need to draw _all_ the image information to get a good enough representation of it.

-* It doesn't do too well around the edges.
-The feet, for example, look polygonal and and the fluffy edges aren't rendered so well.
-It looks like the square grid of nails doesn't map 1:1 to the contours of the dog.
+* It looks pretty polygonal, and it doesn't seem to do very well with edges.

 Ok, that's a good list of stuff to begin improving.